symfony/symfony-docs/contributing/code/bc.rst

 Remove private property                                                   Yes **Constructors**
-Add constructor without mandatory arguments                               Yes             :ref:`[1] <note-1>` Remove constructor                                                        No Reduce visibility of a public constructor                                 No Reduce visibility of a protected constructor                              No              :ref:`[7] <note-7>`
+Add constructor without mandatory arguments                               Yes             :ref:`[1] <note-1>` :ref:`Add argument without a default value <add-argument-public-method>`  No Add argument with a default value                                         Yes             :ref:`[11] <note-11>` Remove argument                                                           No              :ref:`[3] <note-3>` Add default value to an argument                                          Yes Remove default value of an argument                                       No Add type hint to an argument                                              No Remove type hint of an argument                                           Yes Change argument type                                                      No Remove constructor                                                        No Reduce visibility of a public constructor                                 No Reduce visibility of a protected constructor                              No              :ref:`[7] <note-7>`